(a small selection)

 I was born in Calcutta (now Kolkata), India, in 1944.
 I am married to Susan; we have been married for over 40 years, though she doesn’t seem a day over 39.
 We have a commuter marriage: I live in Toronto, Susan lives in London.
 We have two children, a son and a daughter.
 I have lived and worked in each of the UK, Canada and the USA for a good many years, believing each time that I would not move again.
 (I’m not good at anticipating life.)

 I am a graduate of Calcutta University (B.Sc.
 Mathematics, 1963) and Trinity College, Cambridge (BA 1965, MA 1969, Mathematics and Economics).
-I qualified as a Fellow of the (English) Institute of Actuaries in 1969; I now have retired status.
+I qualified as a Fellow of the (English) Institute of Actuaries in 1969; I now have affiliate status.
 I no longer pay the annual fees necessary to retain my former affiliations as a Fellow of the Canadian Institute of Actuaries and an Associate of the (American) Society of Actuaries.

 I started work with a life assurance company in London, then switched to a Canadian company that sent me to Toronto in 1971 and moved me into its pension department.
 I fell in love with Toronto and the investment side of pensions, and they formed the foundations of my career.
 Wanting to define my own role more freely, I changed the professional roof over my head several times before discovering kindred spirits at Russell Investments (then the Frank Russell Company), for whom I launched their Canadian operations in 1984.